-Upon succeeding with iPod in giving the 2nd life to Apple, Steve Jobs got nervous with the prediction that smartphones having music players would likely invade iPod market segment and took away their lunch.
-Upon being paranoid with this likely invasion, he approached the board to pursue iPhone, consequentially to cause disruption to iPod’s business.
-With the success of iPhone, iPod started to lose business, eventually coming to an end.
+Upon succeeding with iPod in giving the 2nd life to Apple, Steve Jobs got nervous with the prediction that smartphones having music players would likely invade the iPod market segment and took away their lunch.
+Upon being paranoid about this likely invasion, he approached the board to pursue iPhone, consequentially causing disruption to iPod’s business.
+With the success of the iPhone, iPod started to lose business, eventually coming to an end.
 If Steve Jobs had not pursued this creative destruction strategy, Apple’s history could have been different.
 However, in the evolution of smartphones, there are many examples of disruptive innovation.

 In the 1950s and 1960s, the evolution of the TV industry suffered from a creative destruction wave due to the transistor’s invention.
 Instead of taking the transistor’s advantage to cause disruption to vacuum tube-based design, incumbent TV makers like RCA resisted it.
 But Sony created a new wave of destruction out of this technology making RCA bankrupt.
 There was a 2nd major invasion of disruptive technology in the TV industry.
-That is the growth of LCD/LED flat screen as a better substitute to CRT.
-Instead of resisting, major Asian TV makers like Sony, LG and Samsung proactively drove the growth of flat panel TV sets causing disruption to their past CRT television business.
+That is the growth of LCD/LED flat screens as a better substitute to CRT.
+Instead of resisting, major Asian TV makers like Sony, LG, and Samsung proactively drove the growth of flat-panel TV sets causing disruption to their past CRT television business.

 Microsoft—to disrupt command-based DOS with Windows